muellerc/aws-step-functions-long-lived-transactions/docs/guide.md

 The following is a list of all the custom errors thrown by the application and can be used in your state machine.

-* `OrderCreationException` represents a process order creation error
+* `com.aws.sample.cmr.OrderCreationException` represents a process order creation error
-* `OrderCancelationException` represents a process order cancellation error
+* `com.aws.sample.cmr.OrderCancelationException` represents a process order cancellation error
-* `PaymentProcessException` represents a process payment error
+* `com.aws.sample.cmr.PaymentProcessException` represents a process payment error
-* `PaymentRefundException` represents a process payment refund error
+* `com.aws.sample.cmr.PaymentRefundException` represents a process payment refund error
-* `InventoryReservationException` represents a inventory update error
+* `com.aws.sample.cmr.InventoryReservationException` represents a inventory update error
-* `InventoryReleaseException` represents a inventory update reversal error
+* `com.aws.sample.cmr.InventoryReleaseException` represents a inventory update reversal error

 ## Testing Scenarios